 OAuth defines the following roles and grant types, which are part of the OAuth authorization hand-shake and the different grant types are used for different purposes as indicated below:

-• Resource Owner: An entity capable of granting access to a protected resource.
-When the resource owner is a person, it is referred to as an end-user.
+- Resource Owner: An entity capable of granting access to a protected resource.
+When a resource owner is a person, it is referred to as an end-user.

-• Resource Owner Credentials Grant is used when the client has access to resource owner’s credentials.
+- Resource Owner Credentials Grant is used when the client has access to the resource owner’s credentials.

-• Client Credentials Grant is used when registered clients want to obtain token for themselves.
+- Client Credentials Grant is used when registered clients want to obtain a token for themselves.

-In case of bearer tokens, the OAuth tokens are usually meant to be short-lived for ensuring security and avoiding replay attacks.
+In the case of bearer tokens, the OAuth tokens are usually meant to be short-lived for ensuring security and avoiding replay attacks.
 The refresh token is used for exchanging tokens for a new access token.
-Therefore, in case of an unauthorized access of the API server by any third-party, the token will allow access only until the time it expires.
+Therefore, in case of unauthorized access to the API server by any third-party, the token will allow access only until the time it expires.

 Tech-giants Bank on OAuth to Boost API Security, You Can Too

-With its token system, OAuth—an open source standard to data sharing—adds multi-layer authentication process to the APIs, thus preventing the user’s data from being compromised.
+With its token system, OAuth—an open-source standard to data sharing—adds a multi-layer authentication process to the APIs, thus preventing the user’s data from being compromised.